 Although our executive officers have experience marketing pharmaceutical products, we currently have limited sales, marketing or distribution capabilities.
 Our sales and marketing team has worked together for only a limited period of time.
-We cannot guarantee that we will be successful in marketing Xtampza or any of our product candidates which may be approved for marketing.
-In addition, we will have to compete with other pharmaceutical and biotechnology companies with extensive and well-funded sales and marketing operations to recruit, hire, train and retain sales and marketing personnel.
-If we are unable to establish adequate sales, marketing and distribution capabilities, whether independently or with third parties, we may not be able to generate sufficient product revenue and may not become profitable.
-Factors that may inhibit our efforts to commercialize our product candidates in the United States include:
+We cannot guarantee that we will be successful in marketing Xtampza or any of our product candidates which may

-- · our inability to recruit and retain adequate numbers of effective sales and marketing personnel; - · the inability of sales personnel to obtain access to or persuade adequate numbers of physicians to prescribe Xtampza and our product candidates; - · the lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; and - · unforeseen costs and expenses associated with creating and maintaining an independent sales and marketing organization.
+- our inability to recruit and retain adequate numbers of effective sales and marketing personnel; - the inability of sales personnel to obtain access to or persuade adequate numbers of physicians to prescribe Xtampza and our product candidates; - the lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; and - unforeseen costs and expenses associated with creating and maintaining an independent sales and marketing organization.